bassetassen/powerapps-docs.nb-no/powerapps-docs/includes/pn-sdk.md

-Nettjenester for Dynamics 365 Customer Engagement
+Webtjenester for Dynamics 365 Customer Engagement